Donald Rose, UK’s Oldest Man, Dies at 110

 BIOGRAPHY

 Félix Ortiz Galbán was born in Flores Department, Uruguay, on 20 November 1911.
-Born on the feast day of Saint Felix of Valois, his parents named him Félix in honor of the saint, and his lifelong nickname became Valoy.
+Born on the feast day of Saint Felix of Valois, his parents named him Félix in honor of the saint, and he was affectionately nicknamed “Valoy” for life.
 He grew up with his parents and 16 siblings.
-His father of his was working for 47 years as a stallholder on the Estancia Santa Ana where he was born.
+His father worked for 47 years as a stallholder on the Estancia Santa Ana, where Félix was born.

-Ortiz Galbán was a rural worker for the most of his life.
-According to his granddaughter, he especially frequented the estates of San Salvador and Colonia Larrañaga, both in Soriano Department, where he would travel on horseback.
-After working as a laborer for a long time, he was able to save enough money to buy a few hectares in Villasboas, Durazno.
-He later owned rural establishments in the Flores and Durazno departments.
+Ortiz Galbán was a rural worker for most of his life.
+According to his granddaughter, he frequently worked on the estates of San Salvador and Colonia Larrañaga, both located in the Soriano Department, often traveling there on horseback.
+After many years as a laborer, he eventually saved enough money to purchase a few hectares of land in Villasboas, Durazno.
+He later owned rural properties in both the Flores and Durazno departments.

 On 12 July 1952, he married Violeta Paven.
-They were married until Violeta’s death on 7 March 2015.
+They remained married until Violeta’s death on 7 March 2015.
 The couple had three children: Roberto, Graciela, and Cristina.

 At the age of 104, he was still riding a horse.
-In November 2015, he met with Juan Lechini (1913–2019), an old friend he hadn’t seen in close to 90 years.
-At the age of 106, he still had no issue standing, although used the walker for walking longer distances.
-By the time of his 108th birthday in 2019, he had begun using a wheelchair.
+In November 2015, he reunited with Juan Lechini (1913–2019), an old friend he hadn’t seen in nearly 90 years.
+At 106, he still had no trouble standing, though he used a walker for longer distances.
+By the time he turned 108 in 2019, he had begun using a wheelchair.

 RECOGNITION